REVIEW-"Fifty Shades" is risible, but Johnson as Ana is winsome

 The books have millions of fans, and their sales, plus the launch of the movie, have given sex toy sales a boost.

-That does not mean, however, that the dialogue, or the clumsy plotting, which drove book critics to distraction, have been upgraded to first class in the script by Kelly Marcel and directed by Sam Taylor-Johnson, although they may now be in premium economy.
+That does not mean, however, that the dialogue, or the clumsy plotting, which drove book critics to distraction, have been upgraded to first class in the script by Kelly Marcel and directed by Sam Taylor-Johnson -- although they may now be in premium economy.
+(Editing by Andrew Heavens)

-Michael Roddy is the European entertainment editor for Reuters.
-The views expressed are his own.
-Editing by Andrew Heavens